21 Weird Ways the World Changes in Autumn

 Fall babies are more likely to live longer

 Meanwhile, children born between September and November are more likely to live to be 100 than those born at other times of year, according to a University of Chicago study of 1,500 centenarians.
 One theory suggests that exposure to seasonal infections (especially in summer) early in life can have a long-lasting effect on health.
+These are the best places to spot fall foliage in America.

 Autumn is good for the economy